picmac/treazrisland/README.md

 pnpm --filter frontend start # serve the production build locally
 ```

+> ℹ️ `pnpm` is the only supported package manager.
+We intentionally removed `package-lock.json` from the frontend to prevent accidental `npm ci` runs, which conflict with the workspace's `pnpm` layout.

 Additional scripts (linting, formatting, Husky hooks, etc.) are defined in the root `package.json` and automatically cover both the backend and frontend.

 ## Quick local setup (curl \| bash)